lino-framework/book/docs/specs/noi/memo.rst

 >>> print(ses.parse_memo("See [ticket 1]."))
 See <a href="javascript:Lino.tickets.Tickets.detail.run(null,{ &quot;record_id&quot;: 1 })" title="F&#246;&#246; fails to bar when baz">#1</a>.

-While the :mod:`lino.modlib.bootstrap3` user interface will render it like this:
+While the :mod:`lino.modlib.bootstrap3` front end will render it like this:

 >>> ses = rt.login(renderer=dd.plugins.bootstrap3.renderer)